If the specialist care you need is not available in Guernsey or Alderney you may be referred off-island.

 - the specialist input being recommended is not available locally;

 - this type of treatment is normally funded;

 - you are being referred to a preferred provider hospital

 - If the referral is authorised it will be sent to the relevant UK hospital, who will make an appointment for you.
 The hospital will send you the appointment letter directly.
 Please be aware that this may take several weeks to arrive.

-- When you receive your hospital appointment letter you should contact your local consultant's secretary and provide them with the details of your appointment.
+- When you receive your hospital appointment letter you should contact your referring consultant's secretary and provide them with the details of your appointment.
 This should include the date and time of your appointment.
-The Medical Specialist Group will then create a request for the Travel Allowance Grant and send this to the Off-Island Services Team and the Health Benefit team at Social Security.
+They will then create a request for the Travel Allowance Grant and send this to the Off-Island Services Team and the Health Benefits team at Social Security.

 The Travelling Allowance Grant